Assignment 1: Grade Calculator

 The average grade on all exams, as a percentage between 0 and 100

-This is an example of what your program should output:
+This is an example of what your program should display when it is run:

 CSE131 Grade for: Doug Shook